toxicity1985/atoum-documentation/source/en/asserters/resource.inc.rst

 	        ->isStream()
 	;

-phpResource:: is*() will match the type of the stream against a pattern computed from the method name: ->isFooBar() will try to match a stream with type foo bar, fooBar, foo_bar, ...
+->is*() will match the type of the stream against a pattern computed from the method name:
+	->isFooBar() will try to match a stream with type foo bar, fooBar, foo_bar, ...

 .. _resource-type:

 type
 ====

 .. code-block:: php